Ria424/developers-animatesdk-docs/Document_object/Document6062.md

 #### Description

-Method;returns the Tagged Swatch with the given name.
+Method; Returns the Tagged Swatch with the given name.

 #### Example